jronallo/jronallo.github.com/source/_posts/2012-01-22-microdata-examples-for-cultural-heritage-organizations.markdown

 ----------------

 This is a search of the Sindice index.
-The search can be adjusted to find a specific schema.org type (class here).
+The search can be adjusted to find a specific schema.org type (called class by Sindice).
 Faceting by the Microdata does not always seem to find sites that predominantly use Microdata rather than RDFa.
 You can also search for particular domains, like in this search for [d.lib.nsu.edu](http://sindice.com/search?q=domain%3Ad.lib.ncsu.edu).